List

 slice : ([A], Int, Int) -> [A] slice(l, i, len)

-Returns a sublist of l
+Returns a sublist of l starting at index i with length len. i can

-is the last index, -2
+be negative, where -1 is the last index, -2 is the second-to-last index,

-tries to access an element at an
+etc. If len <= 0, returns [].
+If slice tries to access an element at an

-invalid index, it raises BadListIndex
+invalid index, it raises BadListIndex.

 assert slice(["cow", "dog", "cat"], 0, 2) == ["cow", "dog"] assert slice(["cow", "dog", "cat"], -1, 1) == ["cat"] assert slice(["cow", "dog", "cat"], 3, 0) == [] assert slice([42.3, .428, 13.3], -3, 2) == [42.3, .428]